-Amenity was assessed on site during a site visit where the site was fully inspected, and the adjoining properties assessed from the adjoining carriageway which forms their road frontage.
-The layout of the units, the layout of neighbouring properties, the distances and separation by a public highway were considered to effectively mitigate privacy impacts to a large extent.
+In considering amenity impacts, a site visit was undertaken where the site was fully inspected, and the impact on adjoining properties was assessed from the adjoining carriageway which forms their road frontage.
+The layout of the units, the layout of neighbouring properties, the distances and separation by a public highway are considered to effectively mitigate privacy impacts to a large extent.
 Taken with improved landscaping along the western boundary which can be secured by condition this will further filter views between the site and neighbours.
-It was considered that subject to condition the proposal would not unacceptability impact due to a reduction in privacy.
+It is considered that subject to condition the proposal would not unacceptability impact due to a reduction in privacy.